-The administrative law judge, having considered all of the evidence in the record, finds that: The claimant's notice of claim was mailed to the employer's address of record on December 23, 2008, and received by the employer within ten days, specifically on December 29, 2008.
+The administrative law judge, having considered all of the evidence in the record, finds that: The claimant's notice of claim was mailed to the employer's address of record on December 22, 2008, and received by the employer within ten days.
 The notice of claim contains a warning that any protest must be postmarked or returned not later than ten days from the initial mailing date.
-The employer did not effect a protest until January 7, 2009, which is after the ten-day period had expired.
-Employer was in the office December 29, 2008 and December 30, 2008 but did not file the protest until returning from vacation January 7, 2009.
+The employer did not effect a protest until January 5, 2009, which is after the ten-day period had expired.
+Employer had closed the business over the Christmas break.
+No one was available to collect and open the mail until January 5, 2009 upon reopening of the plant location.
+The protest was immediately filed the same day it was discovered.